A guide to human resource metrics

 - Connect the HR data to business objectives and goals.

 - Use the data to drive organizational improvements.
-Learn about what is working and not working, then make changes based on what you learn.
+Find out what is working and not working, then make changes based on your learning.

 - Schedule regular times to review the data and put it into action.
 Strong habits produce strong results.